 There are seven major sections of a business plan, and each one is a complex document.
-Read today's selection from our business plan tutorial to fully understand the components of your business plan.
+Read this selection from our business plan tutorial to fully understand these components.

 Now that you understand why you need a business plan and you've spent some time doing your homework gathering the information you need to create one, it's time to roll up your sleeves and get everything down on paper.
 The following pages will describe in detail the seven essential sections of a business plan: what you should include, what you shouldn't include, how to work the numbers and additional resources you can turn to for help.
 With that in mind, jump right in.

 Within the overall outline of the business plan, the executive summary will follow the title page.
 The summary should tell the reader what you want.
 This is very important.
 All too often, what the business owner desires is buried on page eight.
 Clearly state what you're asking for in the summary.